MicrosoftDocs/power-automate-docs/flow-docs/prevent-data-loss.md

 ---
 # Data loss prevention (DLP) policies
 ## What is a data loss prevention policy?
 An organization's data is critical to its success.
 Its data needs to be readily available for decision-making but it needs to be protected so that it isn't shared with audiences that should not have access to it.
-To protect this data, Microsoft Flow (Flow) provides you with the ability to create and enforce policies that define which consumer services/connectors specific business data can be shared with.
-These policies that define how data can be shared are referred to as data loss prevention (DLP) policies.
+To protect this data, Microsoft Flow (Flow) provides you with the ability to create and enforce policies that define which connectors specific business data can be shared with.
+These policies that define how data can be shared, are referred to as data loss prevention (DLP) policies.

 ## Why create a DLP policy?
-You would create DLP policy to clearly define which consumer services business data may be shared with.
+You would create DLP policy to clearly define which connectors business data may be shared with.
 For example, an organization that uses Flow may not want its business data that's stored in SharePoint to be automatically published to its Twitter feed.
 To prevent this, you can create a DLP policy that blocks SharePoint data from being used as the source for tweets.

 ## Benefits of a DLP policy
 * Ensures that data is managed in a uniform manner across the organization